Witikon

-The quarter of Witikon in Zürich.

 Witikon is a quarter in the district 7 in Zürich.

 It was formerly a municipality of its own, having been incorporated into Zürich in 1934.

-The quarter has a population of 9,864 distributed on an area of 4.93 km2.
+As of 2025, the quarter has a population of 11,747 distributed on an area of 4.93 km2.

 Witikon is located between the southwestern flank of the Adlisberg and the western flank of the Öschbrig.